iq-motion-control/iq-module-communication-doc/docs/api_docs/matlab.rst

 .. image:: ../_static/api_pics/add_with_subfolders.png

-3. Navigate to the location of your extracted Vertiq Matlab library, and select it
+3. Navigate to the location of your extracted Vertiq MATLAB library, and select it

-In your MATLAB search path, you should now see the Matlab library folder as well as all of its subfolders.
-MATLAB will now check these locations in all projects in order to find all Vertiq specific functionality.
+In your MATLAB search path, you should now see the MATLAB library folder as well as all of its subfolders.
+MATLAB will now check these locations in all projects in order to find Vertiq specific functionality.

 Hardware Setup
 ================